-Discover a glorious mix of moody mountains, vibrant towns and a superstar island that will take your breath away.
+Discover a glorious mix of moody mountains ranges, vibrant towns and a superstar island that will take your breath away.

 You may have heard of Kerry, its mountains, lakes and coasts have been the picture-postcard image of Ireland overseas.
 And while visitors may argue about their favourite towns, everyone genuflects to the perfection that is the Kerry landscape.
 It's just drop-dead gorgeous.